llms.txt

 ID

 When talking about UID we should also mention the ID type.
-It is a wrapper around the address type, and is used to represent an address-pointer.
-Usually, ID is used to point at an object, however, there is no restriction, and no guarantee that the ID points to an existing object.
+It is a freely copyable wrapper around address, used to point at an object.
+Usually an ID refers to some object, but there is no restriction - and no guarantee - that the ID points to an existing object.

-ID can be received as a transaction argument in a Transaction Block.
-Alternatively, ID can be created from an address value using to_id() function.
+An ID can be received as a transaction argument in a Transaction Block.
+Alternatively, an ID can be created from an address value using the to_id() function.

 public fun conversion_methods(ctx: &mut TxContext) {